strmprivacy/docs/docs/03-quickstart/03-data-connectors/03-gcloud.md

 }
 ```

-### Create the data connector {#create-data-connector}
+### Create the data connector

-You can create the data connector with the following command, pointing to the
+A Google Cloud Storage Data Connector can be created with the following command, pointing to the
 credentials file:

 ```bash